 Touchpay is the vendor used to accept credit/debit card transactions to send money to an inmate's trust account.
 Touchpay is available on-line at www.touchpaydirect.com or by telephone at 1-866-232-1899.

-Cash funds may be deposited in kiosks located in the Clark County Detention Center lobby.
+Please note cash deposits cannot be made using kiosks located in the Clark County Detention Center lobby.
 This service is suspended until further notice.

 Clark County Detention Center Facility #289101